tRPC

 import { ServerlessAdapter } from '@h4ad/serverless-adapter';

-import { TrpcFramework, TrpcAdapterContext, TrpcFrameworkOptions, BufferToJSObjectTransformer } from '@h4ad/serverless-adapter/lib/frameworks/trpc';
+import { TrpcFramework, TrpcAdapterContext, TrpcFrameworkOptions } from '@h4ad/serverless-adapter/frameworks/trpc';

 import { z } from 'zod';